Franchise Royalty Fees Explained

 Franchisors will often deduct royalties from the franchisee’s share of income instead of asking for a fixed-sum royalty fee upfront.
 But if you do not pay them regularly, they may terminate your franchise or hold you liable for other expenses.

 It may be surprising for you to know that many franchise agreements don’t allow you to benefit from your franchise until you’ve paid all of your fees and royalties.
 This is because many franchisors consider not paying fees a breach of the agreement.
 This shouldn’t be an issue if you have the required liquid capital and net worth.

-If you want to know more about royalty fees in the franchise, you can post your legal need on Fransmart.
+If you want to know more about royalty fees in the franchise, you can send us a question at Fransmart.